questorbyte/cellular_netowork_dataset/README.md

 # ProBait Dataset

-**ProBait Dataset** repository welcomes you! 🚀 We have endeavored to opensource the dataset that was designed for our research project.
-This dataset can be an asset for researchers working on **Cellular Networks, Machine Learning and Cybersecurity**
+**ProBait Dataset** repository welcomes you! 🚀 We have endeavored to open-source the dataset that was designed for our research project.
+This dataset might be useful for researchers working on **Cellular Networks, Machine Learning and Cybersecurity**.

-📌 The dataset consists of behavior of **10 unique mobile users**
+📌 The dataset consists of behavior of **10 unique mobile users**.

 ---